 As SMEs take advantage of more automated business and accounting tools over the next few years, the playing field will definitely start to level.
 Don’t miss this opportunity to increase your accounting team’s accuracy and efficiency and make yourself more competitive with the big guys, even with a smaller crew.

-Mike Whitmire is Co-founder and CEO of FloQast, an accounting close management software company headquartered in Los Angeles.
+Mike Whitmire is the Co-founder and CEO of FloQast, an accounting close management software company headquartered in Los Angeles.
 The company works closely with a range of organizations of varying scope and size, helping them to close their books more quickly, efficiently, and accurately.